-- product list), around the trunks of woody plants, so that ants won't be able to reach aphids on stems and leaves. - Bring on the lady beetles!
-(See above.) - If all else fails, spray with a hor ticultural oil spray to smother the aphids.
+- Paint a sticky barrier, such as Tanglefoot or Stickem (see product list), around the trunks of woody plants, so that ants won't be able to reach aphids on stems and leaves. - Bring on the lady beetles!
+(See above.) - If all else fails, spray with a horticultural oil spray to smother the aphids.